 The University Police Department works closely with other University departments to maintain a safe campus.
-Maintenance staff repair locks, doors and windows that have been reported as not operating properly, and grounds staff maintain trees, shrubbery, and vegetation to ensure that it does not impede lighting, interfere with walkways or create a safety concern.
+The University Police Department does daily checks while making the rounds on campus and reports any issues.
+Officers also check lighting at night and report any burned out lights or dark spots on campus.
+Maintenance staff repair locks, doors and windows that have been reported as not operating properly, and grounds staff maintain trees, shrubbery, and vegetation to ensure that it does not impede lighting, security camera effectiveness, or interfere with walkways or create a safety concern.